PUPIL PREMIUM STATEMENT 2017 – 2018

-- All aspects of intervention are tracked and progress is measured to ensure programmes of intervention have a positive impact on learning and raise standards in attainment and achievement, so that all pupils make satisfactory progress and the large majority of pupils make good or better progress.
-Therefore no pupil is at risk of falling behind because they are some way vulnerable
+- All aspects of intervention are tracked and progress is measured to ensure programs of intervention have a positive impact on learning and raise standards in attainment and achievement, so that all pupils make satisfactory progress and the large majority of pupils make good or better progress.
+Therefore no pupil is at risk of falling behind because they are some way vulnerable.

-- Nurture work will ensure vulnerable pupils are confident and secure within themselves and ready for learning
+- NURTURE work through the THRIVE APPROACH will ensure socially and emotionally vulnerable pupils are confident and secure within themselves and ready for learning

 - Grade 8 TA responsible for Education, Welfare and Child Protection to ensure vulnerable pupils educational and care needs are met.